redkai11/Red-Wine-Quality-Classification/README.md

 # Description
 * Explore for outliers in the dataset
 * Visualize the distribution of each feature and perform appropriate transformation to fix the skewness
-* Use SMOTH oversampling technique to fix the imbalanced dataset
+* Use SMOTH oversampling/undersampling technique to fix the imbalanced dataset
 * Compare the performance of base models of Random Forest Classifier and Support Vector Machine
 * Hyperparameter tune the Random Forest Classifier